Huasca de Ocampo: Other attractions

 The Peña del Aire is an enormous basalt rock that juts off the side of a canyon just north of the Santa María Regla Hacienda.
 Located 800 meters above the canyon floor, upon first glance, it appears suspended in the air, giving it its name.
 In this canyon flows a river arriving from Tulancingo and leading to the San Sebastian Canyon.
 Near this landmark are areas dedicated to rappelling, mountain climbing and hiking.

 Just outside the town of Huasca is the Museo de los Duendes (a duende is a troll or goblin-like creature).
 Outside of the building is a sign which says “Aunque usted no lo crea” (Believe it or not).
 The building is small and made rough hewn wood from local trees.
-Run by María de los Angeles, the museum is dedicated to stories of goblins and similar creatures around the world.
-Angeles states that, according to legend, a group of friends were camping in this area in 1994 when they came upon a group of goblins which told them that their kind were angry over mankind's destruction of nature and cruelty to each other.
+The museum is dedicated to stories of goblins and similar creatures around the world.
+According to legend, a group of friends were camping in this area in 1994 when they came upon a group of goblins which told them that their kind were angry over mankind's destruction of nature and cruelty to each other.
 They also stated that despite stories to the contrary, goblins were not evil creatures.
 This is reason behind the museum.
 The Museo de los Duendes A large part of its collection of goblin figures include those made from hair from horses’ manes and tails.

 The Aguacatitla Canyon is several km from San Miguel Regla and is one of the branches of the San Sebastian Canyon.
 This area has been developed for rappelling, hiking, and rock climbing.
 El Huariche is an ecotourism development on ejido land located in the community of Oje de Agua, near Santa María Regla.
 It has begins and camping areas, and is surrounded by pine forest.
 There are two organizations that offer hot air balloon tours over the area: Club Aerostático Nacional and Club de Aeronautas de México.